Chapel Hill suburb profile

 Chapel Hill property market performance

-Chapel Hill's property market has shown positive growth over the past 12 months, with house values increasing by 9.2%.
-The current median house price stands at $1.63 million, reflecting strong demand in the area.
-However, there is no data available for units, indicating a lack of unit sales activity.
+Chapel Hill's property market has shown positive growth over the past 12 months, with house values increasing by 6.0%.
+The current median house price stands at $1.61 million.
+However, there has been no activity in the unit market, with no units sold or change in unit values during this period.

 | Houses | Units | |